Nedlitex/Project-ArkDollDocs/AI/ai.md

     This is the 'dual-wield-weapon' category.
 Refer to `/Data/Actions/act_dw_*.json`.

+**[2]** If the list has two values, the initial charge of the AI will be a random number in the range.

 ---

 ## AI Examples

 1. To implement the simplest AI, that only knows to attack its target, we can configure the `AT_Base` of the AI to be 1 all the time, and only implement an `Attack` action that does not modify `AT`.

-2. To implement a `Follow` action, that the AI will try to keep a distance to the target, we can simply give AI a `Defensive` action with a `follow` parameter.
+2. To implement a `Follow` action, that the AI will try to keep a distance to the target, we can simply give AI a `Defensive` action with a `dist` parameter.
 Without any animation (empty `anims`), AI will just by default keep the distance to the target.
 We can also change the `alt_move` and `alt_battle` parameter to have the AI play a different animation.
 In addition, we can set `look_at_target` to true so the AI will always face the target while moving.

 3. To implement a `Flank` action, that is a slightly advanced `Follow` as the AI will try to move around the target, we can simply adapt the `Follow` action by setting `flank` parameter to true.